Getting Ready for Kindergarten

 - Provide opportunities for your child to play with other children and interact with other children in group settings.

-- Follow HCPSS Early Childhood Programs on Twitter @HCPSS_ECP and/or Facebook (Road to Kindergarten).
+- Follow HCPSS Early Childhood Programs on Twitter @HCPSS_ECP and/or Facebook.

 - Determine kindergarten eligibility.
 Children must be five years of age on or before September 1 to enter kindergarten.

 - Use our School Locator to locate the school that serves your neighborhood.